Tawas & Au Gres MI

 down toward Alabaster in 25 to 35 feet of water.

-At Au Gres: Walleye trollers were averaging 2 to
+Au Gres: Walleye trollers were averaging 2 to 3 fish per

-3 fish per boat and pressure has dropped considerably.
-A few people
+boat and pressure has dropped considerably.
+A few people have been

-have been out after perch, but without much success.
-Dredging continues
+out after perch, but without much success.
+Dredging continues to hamper

 A few boats were trolling near the weed beds near buoys 4 & 6,